Tropical Plant and Soil Sciences (TPSS)

 TPSS 440 Tissue Culture/Transformation (3) (2 Lec, 1 3-hr Lab) Application of plant tissue culture for plant scientists; study of the growth and development of plant tissues in culture as influenced by chemical and environmental factors, and the regeneration of plants following plant transformation by biolistics and other molecular approaches.
 Pre: 420 or consent.
 Recommended: BOT 410.
 DB

-TPSS 450 Nutrient Management of Soils and Plants (4) (3 Lec, 1 3-hr Lab) Principles and mechanisms governing the availability of plant nutrients in soil and nutrient management for enhanced plant productivity and maintenance for environmental and soil quality.
+TPSS 450 Sustainable Nutrient Management in Agroecosystems (4) (3 Lec, 1 3-hr Lab) Biological, chemical, and physical processes governing the cycling of nutrients in agroecosystems, crop and livestock production, and the effects on surrounding unmanaged ecosystems.
 Pre: 304 and CHEM 161, or consent.
-DB
+(Cross-listed as NREM 460) DB

 TPSS 453 Plant Breeding and Genetics (3) (2 Lec, 1 3-hr Lab) Unique aspects of plant genetics and applications to crop improvement, with emphasis on breeding plants in Hawai'i.
 Pre: BIOL 375 (or concurrent) or consent.
 DB

 TPSS 460 Soil Plant Environment (3) (2 Lec, 1 3-hr Lab) Bio-physical processes in the soil-plant-atmosphere continuum that influence crop growth and development.
 Methods to estimate the impact of soil and climate on crop performance.
 Use of crop models to simulate effects of planting date, plant spacing and density, fertilizer rate, rainfall or irrigation, and daily weather on crop yield and farm income.
 Pre: 304 and either PHYS 151 or PHYS 170, or consent.
 DB